I receive "Connection refused" or "Connection timed out" errors when I use SSH to connect to my Amazon Elastic Compute Cloud (Amazon EC2) instance.

 "Connection refused" error

-- There's no firewall on the instance that rejects the SSH connection.
+- There isn't a firewall on the instance that blocks the SSH connection.

 - The SSH daemon (sshd) is running and listening on port 22.

-Note: Both verification steps require OS-level access to the instance.
+Note: To check the preceding configurations, you must have OS-level access to the instance.

-Before you use the serial console, grant access to the console at the account level.
-Then, create AWS Identity and Access Management (IAM) policies that grant access to your IAM users.
+- Create AWS Identity and Access Management (IAM) policies that grant console access to your IAM users.

-Note: Each instance that uses the serial console must include at least one password-based Linux user with sudo access.
+Note: Each instance that uses the EC2 Serial Console must have at least one password-based Linux user with sudo access.

 -